sph-mn/sph-ga/readme.md

 # create a basis vector for infinity. also known as "e∞"" and "e-"
 ni :: coefficient -> multivector

+# create a conformal point. requires only the coefficients for the euclidean part
+point :: (coefficient ...) -> multivector

+# create a rotor. takes the coefficient for the scalar followed by the rotation axes
+rotor :: (coefficient ...) -> multivector
 ~~~

 space properties